The Coolest Secret Location in Each State

 Ready to take the trail less traveled?
 It may lead you to some magical destinations.
 Here’s the best-kept-secret place in every state.
 While you’re looking for secret locations, make sure you know these 13 secret chambers in hidden landmarks.

 “Alabama is full of so much natural beauty that it seems impossible to see it all in one lifetime,” says AL.com, but one that’s not to be missed is the Natural Bridge, a 60-foot-high, 148-foot-long naturally-occurring bridge made entirely of sandstone and iron ore.
 It’s the longest natural bridge east of the Rocky Mountains.
 “It spans scenic natural areas, forests, and wilderness,” according to Alabama Travel.
 It’s located in Natural Bridge, Alabama.
 With less than 40 residents, it’s a town so tiny that it lost its town status in the 1930s and didn’t regain it until 1997.
 Here’s another secret gem hiding in Alabama.

 This abandoned copper mining camp was established in 1903 by Kennecott Mining Corporation, which operated five mines and became a bustling mine camp.
 By 1938, all known deposits had been depleted, and Kennicott became nothing more than an abandoned ghost town.
 Today, it’s a tourist attraction and National Historic Landmark District, according to Alaska.org.
-These 10 places you need to visit in 2019 will make you revise your bucket list.
+These are the 20 places you need to go in 2020, according to travel experts.

 Arizona: Moenkopi Wash